-Tarku announced the initiation a 3,000 m (10,000 ft) reverse circulation drill program with Major Drilling.
-The program will test various more advanced to early-stage targets: the initial targets to be tested will include the Lucky Cuss, the Luck Sure, the Telephone and the Bunker Hill past mines which have produced high-grade silver and have been explored only to a maximum depth of 200 m.
-Today's interpretations suggest that those mines have sub-vertical high-grade silver mineralization ore-shoots that are extending at depth and that could repeat themselves along regional structure on their lateral extensions.
-The second part of the program will target area further to the South West along regional NNE and EW fault systems as the Prompter and the Rattlesnake Faults (see figure 1).
-Targeted area will encompass area as the Ground hog, the Sunset, the Ace in the Hole and the Solstice area.
-This program will allow our geological team to further increase its knowledge of the area.
+In February 2021, Tarku announced the initiation a 3,000 m (10,000 ft) reverse circulation drill program with Major Drilling.
+The program was designed to tested various advanced to early-stage targets: the initial targets to be tested included the Lucky Cuss, the Luck Sure, the Telephone and the Bunker Hill past mines which have produced high-grade silver and have been explored only to a maximum depth of 200 m.
+Today's geologic interpretations suggest that those mines have sub-vertical high-grade silver mineralization ore-shoots that are extending at depth and that could repeat themselves along regional structure on their lateral extensions.
+The second part of the program targeted areas further to the SW along regional NNE and EW fault systems as the Prompter and the Rattlesnake Faults.
+Targeted areas encompassed areas known as the Ground Hog, Sunset, Ace in the Hole and the Solstice areas.
+This program allowed our geological team to further increase its knowledge of these areas.

-IMPORTANTLY, the above projected exploration activities are subject to Covid-19 restrictions in Arizona.
+IMPORTANTLY, exploration activities were and are subject to Covid-19 restrictions in Arizona.
 While the Company's recent work programs have been relatively unimpeded, there is a risk that tighter restrictions may impact the Company's ability to conduct fieldwork.